ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Print the values 47, 51, and 20 from the given two-dimensional array.
+           Print the values 47, 51, and 20 by accessing them in the  the given two-dimensional array.

            .. activecode::  arr2DEx3q
               :language: java